nutanix/Cloud-Foundry-CPI-for-Nutanix-AHV/docs/init-nutanix-ahv.md

-# Initializing Bosh Environment on Nutanix AHV

-## Prepare Nutanix Environment
+# Prepare Nutanix Cluster for BOSH deployment

 **Create a Managed Network on Nutanix AHV Cluster.
 The following information is required:**